Make sure you choose the right protection from fire and smoke, in line with your specific requirements.

 With such different tests required, it is important to research the requirements for your building specifically.

 Smoke curtains are made from fibreglass and use a specific coating that is created to prevent the curtain from emitting gas or additional smoke.

 Fire curtains also contain fibreglass filaments and a special coating like smoke curtains but require stainless steel thread that allows them more resistance to direct flames and higher temperatures.

 Some might believe that fire curtains are the best solution overall, but knowing where to utilise smoke and fire curtains throughout the building will ensure you protect the design and building occupants efficiently.
 Checking your building regulations or code requirements is the first step.
 This will determine what types of curtains you require and where you need to place them.

 Regardless of their different offerings, fire and smoke curtains should be an essential part of your fire safety plans.
 Each curtain will help reduce the risk of fire and smoke damage to your building and will protect the occupants present.

 Coopers Fire is a leading manufacturer, installer and service provider of automatic fire curtains, fire barriers and smoke curtain systems for over 30 years.
 We are trusted to protect the world’s most prestigious buildings with innovative and discreet smoke barriers and fire curtains.

-Get in touch with us today to find out more about how we can help protect you and your building from fire and smoke.
+Contact us today at 02392454405 or email us to find out more about how we can help protect you and your building from fire and smoke.